Thank you, Steve Mandel and Sixwire, for lyrics that guide life with our dogs:

 Still a little daylight left to burn.”

 MACH 2 Bare Cove Keep on Cruz’n.
 Cruzer Patterson.
 Always Awesome.
 World Team Member, Westminster Winner.
 He crawled out of the whelping box at 3 weeks and picked me to be his.
-My heart.
-He gave me the world.
 August 12, 2012 – December 21, 2016.

 There is a once in a lifetime dog for each of us.
 The dog that gives 100%, because s/he has heart.
 That was Cruzer.

 A catastrophic spinal cord injury brought our world and his to a crashing halt one summer day.
-His internal injuries would never heal, his body was limited physically, despite our best efforts and the those of the top level healthcare team assembled for his support.
+His internal injuries would never heal, his body was limited physically, despite our best efforts.
 The agility community enveloped us and stood with us.
 “Cruzer Strong” became a mantra for strength and peace and courage.
 On Dec.
 21, 2016, the shortest day of the year, I made the heart breaking choice to let Cruzer Patterson run free once again, to the Bridge.
 In my heart he lives forever.
 In my future he runs beside me, with every step.

 I wish you a dog like Cruzer.
 Brave enough to keep trying when his head and body said no. One that is in tune with your heartbeats, connected to your soul like no other.